CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab7/README.md

 ## Conclusion

 Wilkinson pwoer divider design and simulations were performed successfully.
 The phase shifter didn't work properly.

-## Hindsight
+Wilkinson power dividers are useful to built phased arrays and other applications in RF.
+The advantage of this power divider is that it is broadband.

 ## Reflection